cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 sent from client to server at the application layer using public key encryption, e.g., with HPKE {{?RFC9180}}.

-Alternatively, it is also possible to replace the symmetric masking mechanism altogether using public key encryption in the login phase, replacing the symmetric masking key on registration with a client provided public key.

-However, the threat models and the added complexity for these mechanims are out of scope of this document.
+However, the threat models and the added complexity for this mechanim are out of scope of this document.

 ## Password Salt and Storage Implications